PicturePipe/hopper-frontend/README.md

 ### Generating Documentation

-You can use `ember-cli-yuidoc` to generate the documentation in the `docs/` directory.
-With the `serve --docs` command, you can also automatically update and serve them at[http://localhost:4200/docs/](http://localhost:4200/docs/):
+You can use `ember-cli-yuidoc` to generate the documentation in the `docs/` directory:

 * `ember ember-cli-yuidoc`

+You can also automatically generate, update and serve them at[http://localhost:4200/docs/](http://localhost:4200/docs/):

 * `ember serve --docs`

 ### Building